-- Balancing takes place in collaboration with the Danish natural gas system. - Balance settlement is regulated in the balance responsibility agreement between the system balance administrator and the balance administrators. - Reporting between the balance administrators, system balance administrator, and the transmission system operator Energinet should preferably take place electronically via Edigas. - Balance settlement and invoicing of imbalances is normally carried out by Energinet with the exception of certain supply emergencies where it is done by the system balance administrator.
-The emergency situation exceptions are not described in detail in this handbook. - Metering values mentioned in this Chapter refer to energy in kWh_h.
+- Balancing takes place in collaboration with the Danish gas system, (JBZ). - Balance settlement is regulated in the balance responsibility agreement between the system balance administrator and the balance administrators. - Reporting between the balance administrators, system balance administrator, and Balancing Area Manager (BAM) should preferably take place electronically via Edigas. - Balance settlement and invoicing of imbalances is normally carried out by BAM with the exception of certain supply emergencies where it is done by the system balance administrator.
+The emergency situation exceptions are not described in detail in this handbook. - Metering values mentioned in this Chapter refer to energy in kWhh.